arinhupi/midicreate/README.md

 Drum track consists of 1 or more sections.
 Each section contains 1 or more rhythm patterns (=bars) and tempo information.
 Pattern contains the instrument-time-volume information.
 Default patterns are defined in configuration file patterns.conf.
-Users are encouraged to add new patters.
-More information in comment lines of patterns.conf.
+Users are encouraged to add their own custom patters.
+More information in comment section of patterns.conf.

 Use midi player (e.g. timidity) to play the file.
 Use sequencer program (e.g. Rosegarden or Qtracktor) to import the created midi track into a music composition.